jurocknsail/yncrea-cloudcomputing/README.md

 # Hello Microservice

-An amazing test micro-service using Java Spring Boot for the course purpose.
+An amazing test micro-service using Java Spring Boot for the "Intro to Cloud Computing" course purpose.

 It does basically ... nothing :)

+---

 ## Prerequisites
+* Having a Github account
 * Having Docker installed
 * Having Helm installed
-* Having a Kubernetes cluster ready (such as Minikube)
+* Having a Kubernetes cluster ready (Minikube fits perfectly for local development)

+---

-## Deploying with Docker
+## Deploying as a simple Container with Docker

 * Configure docker to push the docker image in the local docker registry (default behavior) :
 ```shell